 What is the cloud?

-An intangible concept, cloud computing nevertheless has a fairly simple definition.
-Designates any set of distributed servers that host software, infrastructure and data accessible to users, via an extended network, against a subscription.
-In short, any IT resource available whenever you need it, dematerialized and for rental.
+Cloud computing is an intangible concept, but its definition is fairly straightforward.
+It refers to any set of distributed servers that host software, infrastructure and data accessible to users via a wide area network, in return for a subscription.
+In short, any IT resource available when you need it, dematerialised and for hire.

 The 3 cloud services

 These resources can take the form of an application, a platform or an infrastructure.
-Their access to end users is generally via a simple web browser or via APIs.
+They are generally accessed by end users via a simple web browser or via APIs.

 • SaaS (Software as a Service)

-Le SaaS is a software application, web or mobile, provided as a service.
-This is a rental of a ready-to-use service.
-Unlike software that is installed locally on a computer or an on-site server, you do not need to install it for each user or perform any maintenance task (bug fixes, updates, etc.) .).
+Le SaaS is a software application, web or mobile, delivered as a service.
+It's a rental of a ready-to-use service.
+Unlike software that is installed locally on a computer or server on site, you don't need to install it for each user or carry out any maintenance tasks (bug fixes, updates, etc.).
 SaaS is therefore aimed at end users.

 • PasS (Platform as a Service)

-Le PaaS adds an additional dimension compared to SaaS: the hardware is added to the application to form a platform.
-PaaS operators provide a remote development environment, but also middleware.
+Le PaaS adds an extra dimension to SaaS: the hardware is added to the application to form a platform.
+PaaS operators not only provide a remote development environment, they also offer middleware.
 PaaS is therefore aimed at developers.

 • IaaS (Infrastructure as a Service)

-The model IaaS corresponds to the rental of a technical platform, including servers, applications, databases, etc. IaaS is aimed at teams of production, but also to developers.
-Certain uses are subject to variations such as DaaS, Desktop as a Service, FaaS, Function as a Service or CaaS, Container as a Service.
+The model IaaS is the rental of a technical platformincluding servers, applications, databases, etc. IaaS is designed for teams in production, but also to developers.
+There are also a number of different applications, such as DaaS (Desktop as a Service), FaaS (Function as a Service) and CaaS (Container as a Service).

 The cloud and containers

-The cloud is part of the trend of service virtualization by pushing it to a higher level which is the containerization material infrastructure.
-Storage, memory, computing power, network, etc. are delivered in the form of containers, accessible on demand, via the Internet.
+The cloud is part of the trend towards the virtualisation of services, taking it to the next level, which is the virtualisation of services. containerization hardware infrastructures.
+Storage, memory, computing power, network... are delivered in the form of containers, accessible on demand via the Internet.

-It consists of bringing together the software code and only the components necessary for its execution, libraries, frameworks and other dependencies so as to isolate them in their own “container”.
-The software in the container can therefore be moved and run consistently across all cloud models, regardless of their operating system.
-The container functions as a sort of bubble, or computing environment that wraps the application and isolates it from its surroundings.
-It's actually a complete portable computing environment.
+It consists of gathering the software code and only the components necessary for its execution, libraries, frameworks and other dependencies so as to isolate them in their own "container".
+The software in the container can then be moved and executed consistently across all cloud models, regardless of their operating system.
+The container functions as a kind of bubble, or computing environment that envelops the application and isolates it from its surroundings.
+It is in fact a complete portable computing environment.

 The 5 characteristics of the cloud

-• Access from anywhere via the Internet or a corporate network: accessible anytime, from anywhere and from any device.
-Access is via browser, open APIs or SDKs.
+• Access from anywhere via the Internet or a corporate network : accessible anytime, from anywhere and from any device.
+Access is via a browser, open APIs or SDKs.

-• Self service : access to the service is via a web interface, APIs or SDKs.
-Delivery of the service takes place in seconds or minutes.
+• Self service : Access to the service is via a web interface, APIs or SDKs.
+The service is delivered in a matter of seconds or minutes.

-• Dematerialization and sharing of resources : Costs are reduced with this rental model because teams do not have to purchase their own hardware resources.
+• Dematerialisation and resource sharing Costs are reduced with this rental model, as teams do not have to purchase their own hardware resources.

-• Flexibility (or elasticity): resource allocation and scaling of resources on demand is done simply and automatically.
+• Flexibility (or elasticity): allocating and scaling resources on demand is simple and automatic.
 Cloud applications can automatically reduce or increase their resources in response to peaks in activity.

-• Pay as you go (Pay as you go): users pay for resources according to their consumption.
-IIt is thus possible to optimize its Capex (investment) for the benefit of its Opex operating budgets.
+• Pay-as-you-go (Pay as you go): users pay for resources according to their consumption.
+IThis makes it possible to optimise Capex (investment) to the benefit of Opex operating budgets.

 The 4 cloud models